Rashnu

 Rashnu (𐬭𐬀𐬴𐬢𐬏) is the Avestan language name of the Zoroastrian yazata of justice.
 Together with Mithra and Sraosha, Rashnu is one of the three judges who pass judgment on the souls of people after death.
-Rashnu's standard appellation is "the very straight."
+Rashnu's standard appellation is "the straightest".

 In creation accounts

 In the Bundahishn, a Zoroastrian account of creation finished in the 11th or 12th century, Rashnu (Middle Persian: Rashn) is identified as an assistant of the Amesha Spenta Ameretat (Amurdad), "immortality".
 (GBd xxvi.115).
 In a subsequent passage, Rashnu is described as the essence of truth (arta/asha) that prevents the daevas from destroying material Creation.
 "Rashnu adjudges even the souls of men and women as to bad deeds and good deeds.
 As one says, 'Rashnu shall not see thither the rank of the judge who delivers false judgment.'"
 (GBd xxvi.116-117).

 In other texts

 In the Avestan Dahman Afrin, Rashnu is invoked in an address to Ameretat.
 According to the Denkard, the Duwasrud Nask - a legal manual now lost - contained passages extolling the supremacy of Rashnu.
 (Dk 8.16) In the Siroza ("thirty days") "the very straight Rashnu ... augments the world and is the true-spoken speech that furthers the world."
 (Siroza 18).